 So I felt it was very important that there be one place in the picture where we would have a big rec room and see a good part of the 400 people in one group, so we illustrate the size of the Enterprise and that it’s manned by all these people.

 Today such a scene would be shot on a blue-screen stage.
-At the time, Production Designer Harold Michelson’s problem was that he couldn’t possibly get glass in the required size to build the set.
+At the time, Production Designer Harold Michelson’s problem was that he couldn’t possibly get glass in the required size to build that set.

-Michelson defended his decision in an interview with Starlog magazine in January 1980, arguing that there was a danger in being too logical about designing sets.
+Michelson defended his decision in an interview with Starlog in January 1980, arguing that there was a danger in being too logical about designing sets.

 And there was always a time element — no way we could do everything anybody might want us to do.